“How do you make money on the road?” is one of the most commonly asked questions van lifers get.

 While not technically seasonal work, it is worth mentioning the two months a year that teachers get off.
 A few of my old climbing partners were teachers, and they would spend two months each summer climbing and living out of their vehicles.
 They also had off for Christmas, spring break and other school holidays.

-This is a very wide-ranging option as every single Doctor will have different priorities, a different relationship with their hospital, and so forth.
+This is a very wide-ranging option, as every single doctor will have different priorities, a unique relationship with their hospital, and so forth.
 A good friend of mine works in a hospital in San Francisco for 1 week out of the month, and spends the rest of his time in Portland or on the road.
 He calls it ‘extended weekend warrioring’ since his time is super flexible.
-I have a another friend who is an ER doctor in Canada.
-They generally have a different set up than we do in the US, but she takes off a few months each year to travel and then heads back to work.
+I have another friend who is an ER doctor in Canada.
+They have a different setup than we do in the US, but she takes off a few months each year to travel and then heads back to work.

 Environmental Field Work

-This is kind of a blanket name for a lot of different jobs.
-This can include trail work, sawyer work (cutting down trees), ecological monitoring (gathering data on plants), pesticide spraying (removing invasive species), water monitoring, fish monitoring, and much more.
+This encompasses several jobs, including trail work, sawyer work (cutting down trees), ecological monitoring (gathering data on plants), pesticide spraying (removing invasive species), water monitoring, fish monitoring, and much more.

-There are many different organizations that run programs like these.
-The most common are Americorps and each state’s Conservation Corps.
+There are many organizations that run programs like these.
+The most common are AmeriCorps and each state’s Conservation Corps.
 These are programs designed to get young people into the field to do hard work, which also benefit each state’s conservation efforts.
 Here’s a full list of state conservation corps.

-If working hard in the woods is your thing, you might consider being a wildland firefighter.
+If working hard in the woods is your thing, consider being a wildland firefighter.
 This will vary depending on the state, but most states have a seasonal Wildland Firefighter position.
-You have to undergo a significant training and vetting process, but the schedule allows for an ‘on season’ and an ‘off season’.
+You must undergo a rigorous training and vetting process, but the schedule allows for an ‘on season’ and an ‘off season’.